Moil

 Residential development activity is lower than average in Moil according to AreaSearch's national comparison of local real estate markets

-Moil has recorded just one dwelling approval in the past five years.
+Moil has recorded just one dwelling approval over the past five years.
 This indicates a mature, established suburb with limited available land for new construction.
 For buyers, this scarcity of new housing stock typically supports property values and may result in competition primarily among existing homes.

 Frequently Asked Questions - Development